Tulsa ATV Accident Lawyers

 Fighting for all-terrain-vehicle accident victims in Oklahoma

-All -terrain vehicles (ATVs) are vehicles that use low-pressure tires.
+All-terrain-vehicles (ATVs) are vehicles that use low-pressure tires.
 They are designed, as the name suggests, to be ridden on different terrains such as dirt, gravel, rocky roads, and uneven terrains.
 ATVs can be four-wheel vehicles or three-wheel vehicles, and they’re driven by young and old alike.
 Like motorcycles, ATVs offer little to no protection if a collision or faulty control causes a rider or passenger to fall from the vehicle.

-At Biby Law Firm, our Tulsa ATV accidents work aggressively to determine who is responsible when the operator or a passenger is injured, and when pedestrians and other innocent people are run over or struck by an ATV.
-Often times, parents negligent entrust an ATV to their children.
+At Biby Law Firm, our Tulsa ATV accident attorneys work aggressively to determine who is responsible when the operator or a passenger is injured, and when pedestrians and other innocent people are run over or struck by an ATV.
+Often times, parents negligently entrust an ATV to their children.
 When a wreck occurs it can result in significant injuries to everyone involved.
 In that instance, the parents can be liable for the injuries.
 Most frequently, there are homeowners’ insurance policies that may provide coverage for injuries caused by an ATV.
 However, policies commonly contain exclusions for ATVs as well.
 For this reason, it is important that you have an attorney that knows what to ask for and how to determine if there is insurance coverage for the injuries sustained by you or a loved one.
 Our lawyers have that experience and it has led to a remarkable record of success negotiating strong settlements in personal injury cases involving ATV collisions.
 This is due to our reputation, our dedication to detail, and our thorough investigations.
 It’s also due to our willingness to communicate with our client in every way.

 Did you know?